Senior Fellow and Director, Transatlantic Security Program

-Julianne (“Julie”) Smith is Senior Fellow and Director of the Strategy and Statecraft Program at the Center for a New American Security.
+Julianne (“Julie”) Smith is Senior Fellow and Director of the Transatlantic Security Program at the Center for a New American Security.

 Ms. Smith comes to CNAS while serving as a Senior Vice President at Beacon Global Strategies LLC.
 Prior to joining Beacon, she served as the Deputy National Security Advisor to the Vice President of the United States from April 2012 to June 2013.
 In addition to advising the Vice President on a wide range of foreign and defense policy issues, she represented him in Cabinet and Deputies level interagency meetings.
 During March and April of 2013, she served as the Acting National Security Advisor to the Vice President.